simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_bezier_3d.md

 ## Module summary

-Path data class implementation for the svg's `3D besier curve` (C).
+This module is for the SVG's `3D bezier curve` (C) path data class implementation.

 ## `PathBezier3D` class docstring